dnatalchuk/tagscale/README.md

 The binary will be created at `bin/tagscale-cli`.

 By default the CLI stores all data in-memory.
 Use the `--db` flag to persist results to the database configured by `DATABASE_URL`.
+When the built-in SQLite database is used, TagScale places it in `~/.tagscale/cli.db`.
+The `~/.tagscale` directory is created with `700` permissions so only your user can access its contents.
 Use `--migrate` to run any pending database migrations.
 Migrations are skipped by default for faster startup.

 To apply migrations explicitly, include `--migrate` with your command, for example: